 In 60m keep left, ignoring an exit onto Hosey Common Lane.
 In a further 150m the path veers left and drops steeply downhill.
 Go all the way down to the bottom and leave the estate through the main visitor entrance.

-Cross Mapleton Road carefully and retrace your steps up the footpath opposite, on the Greensand Way (GW).
+Cross Mapleton Road carefully and retrace your steps up the footpath opposite, the GW.
 At the top of the bank ignore several paths off to the left, including the permissive path from your outward route.
 Follow the GW for 500m as it heads SW through the woodland, ignoring signposted footpaths off to both sides along the way.

 Towards the end of the wood go straight across a driveway and follow the path up to and then briefly alongside a high wooden fence.
 At the end of the fence bear right to go downhill on a sunken path which comes out onto the B2026 beside the drive you crossed earlier.
 Cross the road carefully and continue on the driveway opposite, still on the GW.